Amazon city scrambles to provide oxygen to COVID-19 patients

-Health workers at the Hospital Universitario Getulio Vargas took empty cylinders to its oxygen provider in the hopes there would be some to retrieve.
-Usually, the provider picks up the cylinders and brings newly refilled ones.
+In a city considered to be the capital of the Amazon, every oxygen tank counts.

+On Thursday, as heavy rain poured down in Manaus, Rafael Pereira carried a small tank containing five cubic meters of oxygen for his mother-in-law at the 28 de Agosto hospital.
+He didn’t want to be interviewed because of his stress, but he looked relieved when the tank — which he said would aid her breathing for an additional two hours — was taken inside.

 Despairing patients in overloaded hospitals waited as oxygen arrived to save some, but came too late for others.
-At least one of the cemeteries of Manaus, a city of 2.2 million people, had mourners lining up to enter and bury their dead.
+At least one of the cemeteries of Manaus had mourners lining up to enter and bury their dead.
 Brazilian artists, soccer clubs and politicians used their platforms to cry for help.

 “Yes, there is a collapse in the health care system in Manaus.
-The line for beds is growing by a lot — we have 480 people waiting now,” Pazuello said in a broadcast on social media.
+The line for beds is growing by a lot — we have 480 people waiting now,” Brazil’s health minister Eduardo Pazuello said in a Thursday night broadcast on social media.
 “We are starting to remove patients with less serious (conditions) to reduce the impact.”

-Hospitals in Manaus admitted few new COVID-19 patients Thursday, suggesting many will suffer from the disease at home, and some may die.
+Hospitals in Manaus have admitted few new COVID-19 patients, suggesting many will suffer from the disease at home, and some may die.

+“My grandmother died today because of lack of oxygen,” Mayline da Mata, 30, told the AP outside one Manaus hospital.
+“My grandmother, 84 years old, couldn’t survive.
+She needed 15 liters per minute, and there wasn’t enough.”

+Developing nations’ medical facilities often lack the reliable supply of oxygen that’s found in wealthy Europe and North America, where hospitals treat oxygen as a fundamental need and it is delivered in liquid form by tanker truck and piped directly to the beds of coronavirus patients.
+But even i n Los Angeles this month, a surge of coronavirus cases overwhelmed medical staff, created a shortage of oxygen and led to a directive to ambulance crews to stop transporting patients they can’t revive in the field.

-The strain prompted Amazonas state’s government to say it would transport 235 patients who depend on oxygen but aren’t in intensive care units to five other states and the federal capital, Brasilia.
+The strain in Manaus prompted Amazonas state’s government to say it would transport 235 patients who depend on oxygen but aren’t in intensive care units to five other states and the federal capital, Brasilia.

-“I want to thank those governors who are giving us their hand in a human gesture,” Amazonas Gov. Wilson Lima said at a news conference Thursday.

-“All of the world looks at us when there is a problem as the Earth’s lungs,” he said, alluding to a common description of the Amazon.
-“Now we are asking for help.
-Our people need this oxygen.”

 Governors and mayors throughout the country offered help amid a flood of social media videos in which distraught relatives of COVID-19 patients in Manaus begged for people to buy them oxygen.